mmikowski/hi_score/README.md

 comments to explain variables.

 ### 2. Use `cast` methods to ensure type
-These methods coerce the provided value into the requested type.
-If they can't, the return a fallback value.
-They are available in `xhi.util.js` and are typically most useful at the top of functions where argument assignments are made.
-Here's an example.
+The `cast` methods are simple, self-documenting functions found in the base utilities library (`xhi.util.js`).
+They convert a provided argument into the requested type using standard JS rules.
+If this is not possible, they return the alternate value which by default is `undefined`.
+They are typically used at the top of functions where arguments are processed.

 ```js
   var